 Maryland CURE is a state chapter of International CURE, an organization dedicated to reducing crime through reform of the criminal justice system since 1972.
-CURE is the oldest and largest prison reform organization in the United States.
-CURE works toward the reduction of the prison population, which right now hovers at historic heights never before seen by mankind.
 We believe prisons should only be used for those who absolutely must be incarcerated.
 Prisons should not be used as warehouses for humanity.
-We want sentencing laws and parole guidelines that promote fairness and expand the use of community-based alternatives to prison.

 Virginia CURE is a state chapter of CURE, Citizens United for Rehabilitation of Errants.
 Our mission is to reduce crime through criminal justice reform.
 To achieve success, all concerned citizens must make an effort to be informed and participate in activities that encourage fair, humane, and responsible criminal justice and prison policies.